 Cost.
-PPC stands for pay per click, making it’s costs pretty easy to ascertain.
+PPC stands for pay per click, making its costs pretty easy to ascertain.
 You pay for each click you receive (not based on impressions, actions, sales, or anything else).
 SEO is much more difficult to price.
 If you are paying a company to provide SEO services, they can bill you hourly, for particular services, on performance and how much your ranking improves, or some other metric entirely.
 As a result, quantifying SEO is significantly more difficult, particularly since the strategy is a little less straightforward than with PPC.

 Procedure.
 While there are a number of different ways to work on SEO, the main focuses are on content optimization, link-building, and site architecture and functionality (tags, titles, images, load time).
 Building an SEM campaign is very similar to any other marketing campaign, just with character and content restrictions that are unique to the web.
-You can optimize based on click through rates, manage conversion data, and the cost per click.
+You can optimize based on click-through rates, manage conversion data, and the cost per click.
 The immediacy of results and metrics that you get from PPC is one of its most valuable characteristics, setting it apart from more traditional marketing efforts like TV or radio ads.

 Despite the main differences, SEO and PPC work best when used together.
 Studies show that organic search receives as much as 70 percent of total clicks from search results.
 But having both a paid and an organic listing has proven to increase the amount of total traffic by as much as 66 percent and influence a consumer’s purchase consideration by as much as 8 percent.
 (See this AdWords case study on the combination of organic and paid search results).
-So if you’re considering investment in one or the other, see if you can balance spend on both, managing short and long term and increasing your presence in the search results.
+So if you’re considering investing in one or the other, see if you can balance spend on both, managing short and long term and increasing your presence in the search results.
 Contact us if you’re interested in learning more about either solution.